 - Use bicycle path where you can.

-And last, but not least, estimate your strengths well so that you will be able to complete the planned route.
+And last but not least, estimate your strengths well so that you can complete the planned route.

 Share Your Location with Loved Ones